glauco/getting-and-cleaning-data-course-project/README.md

 ## What do I need to run this?

-First of all, only need to have R installed on your computer.
+First of all, you need to have R installed on your computer.

 If you are running Mac OS X, you can easily install it using Homebrew:
 ```